 Amongst Banco Chambers 15 founding barristers were Simon Kerr SC and Sandy Dawson SC, whose lives were both tragically cut short by illness.

 Simon Kerr passed away in 2011, aged 39.
 At the time he was called to the Bar, aged 21, he was the 6th youngest person to have ever been admitted to the NSW Bar.
 He was instrumental in the establishment of Banco Chambers and achieved astonishing professional success culminating in his appointment to Silk in 2009.
 His exuberance for the Bar and its traditions are fondly remembered.
-Simon is survived by his son James Kerr.
+Simon is survived by his son James.

 Sandy Dawson passed away on 28 November 2022, aged 50.
 Sandy is survived by his wife Alex, his four children, his brother Angus, and his parents, Jane and Sandy (Snr).
 Sandy was a prodigious talent who combined fierce intellect with brilliant advocacy.
 He was a leader of the defamation bar, but was adept in cases of all kinds.
 He was known for his wicked sense of humour and impersonations of colleagues, judges, witnesses and many others.
 As a floor member of Banco he was loyal supporter of junior barristers and a kind and thoughtful friend.
 His approach to the Bar and practice were instrumental to the culture and ethos of Banco Chambers.